adafruit/adafruit-arduino-proxy/README.md

-# Arduino Board Manager Test Proxy Server
+# Arduino Board Manager Custom Board Proxy

 This is a simple node.js HTTP proxy that allows you to inject custom boards into the Arduino 1.6.2+ `package_list.json` file.
 When the list is requested, it grabs the latest package list from Arduino's